 When setting up your shot it’s best to work back to front so you don’t knock any scenery over when reaching in to arrange items.

-If you’d prefer to keep the budget low and the shot simpler then just use a white wall or a plain piece of A1 sized card as your background for miniature photography.
-Push a table up against the wall and attach your card to it letting the rest trail onto the table to create an infinity curve as your miniature figures background.
+If you’d prefer to keep the budget low and the shot simpler then just use a white wall or a plain piece of A1 sized card as your backgrounds for miniature photography.
+Push a table up against the wall and attach your card to it letting the rest trail on to the table to create an infinity curve as your miniature figures background.

 LED ring/panel lights should let you change the colour temperature to get it to daylight balanced which is around 5500-6500K.